 - How do you overcome the confines of a power chair?
 With a powered suit, of course!

-- Apparently confirmed with the newest (11/5/10) comic.
-Heather seems to think so, anyway.
+- Apparently confirmed with the newest (11/5/10) comic and then confirmed by the next comic.

 The guy who Heather tried to take down will kill/hurt someone she cares about